Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Easily Bypasses Local & National Blackouts

-PIA has over 18,651 servers in 91 countries, including IP addresses covering all 50 US states.
+PIA runs 18,651 servers in 91 countries, including IP addresses from all 50 US states.

-The service’s US coverage is particularly relevant for NHL streaming, since it allowed us to easily connect to a nearby state and watch blackout games at high speed.
+The service’s excellent US coverage is particularly relevant for NHL streaming, since it allowed us to easily connect to a nearby state and watch blacked out games at high speed.

 PIA VPN’s US servers in the Android app.